The basic sports drink formula hasn’t changed in 48 years. That doesn’t mean newer is better.

 In theory, isotonic beverages are absorbed more quickly through the intestine into the blood stream because the gastrointestinal system does not have to do as much to adjust the osmolality of the fluid.
 But Cade ultimately settled on a formulation that was slightly hypertonic, because adding a little more carbohydrate yielded the separate benefits of making the drink more palatable and providing more energy to the working muscles.

 “Low sugar” sports drink that are hypotonic because of their lower sugar concentration have become popular lately.
 The makers of some of these sports drinks argue that their products are absorbed even faster than more traditional formulations.
-In a recent study, researchers at Massey University in New Zealand directly compared the effects of a hypotonic sports drink (3.9 percent carbs), an isotonic sports drink (7.6 percent carbs), and a hypertonic sports drink (6 percent carbs), as well as a placebo (flavored water), on hydration and exercise performance.
+In a study a few years ago, researchers at Massey University in New Zealand directly compared the effects of a hypotonic sports drink (3.9 percent carbs), an isotonic sports drink (7.6 percent carbs), and a hypertonic sports drink (6 percent carbs), as well as a placebo (flavored water), on hydration and exercise performance.

 Eleven athletes were recruited as subjects for the study.
 Each of them rode at a moderate intensity on an exercise bike for two hours and then rode briefly at increasing intensities until they reached exhaustion.
 This test was repeated on four separate occasions.
 Subjects consumed one of the four beverages on each occasion in random order until they had tried all four.